 After we left Oak Alley, we drove about 30 minutes further, to Nottoway Plantation.
-Nottoway is the largest Antebellum mansion still standing in Louisiana.
+Nottoway is the largest Antebellum mansion still standing in Louisiana, therefore it deserves a visit.
 It sits along the banks of the Mississippi River and is now a resort & hotel.

 The drive to both Oak Alley and Nottoway was quite easy from New Orleans.
 It took just over an hour to get to Oak Alley and another 30 minutes to Nottoway.
 Driving back to NOLA from Nottoway was an easy hour and twenty minutes.

 For dinner, we went to Bacchanal Wine.
 This hidden garden bar is the perfect spot for a lazy dinner.
 The back garden is home to a hodgepodge of lawn chairs & plastic tables, along with a small stage for bands.